DennisKoshta/PortfolioWebsite/README.md

 # Computer Science Major Portfolio

 Welcome to my portfolio website!
 Here you can find my resume, as well as a few projects that demonstrate my skills in software engineering and machine learning.
-In this repository, you will find the source code and documentation for the wesite and projects.
+In this repository, you will find the source code and documentation for the website and projects.

 1. Hand Motion Tracking
 2. Actor Degrees of Separation
 3. JavaScript Drawing Canvas
+4. Flask Web Application
+5. Google Cloud (gcloud) Hosting

 ## 1. Hand Motion Tracking